 Beth and I both jumped as Jakob emerged from between two other bikers.
 I hadn’t seen him coming, because unlike at Gran’s earlier, he blended right into the sea of denim and leather spread out around us.

-Beth slapped some bills on the counter and took off.
+Beth slapped some bills on the counter and took off with her drink.
 Smart woman.

 Jakob lowered his big frame onto her abandoned stool and rested his elbows on the bar top.
 “Enjoy your little gossip session?”

-He opened his mouth to respond, but a big, meaty hand landed on his shoulder.
+He opened his mouth to respond, but a hand landed on his shoulder.

 “Hey there, you two,” Daniel King boomed.